 United is notifying the NRA that we will no longer offer a discounted rate to their annual meeting and we are asking that the NRA remove our information from their website.— United Airlines (@united) February 24, 2018

-Josh Katzowitz is the Weekend Editor for the Daily Dot and covers the world of YouTube.
+Josh Katzowitz is a staff writer at the Daily Dot specializing in YouTube and boxing.
 His work has appeared in the New York Times, Wall Street Journal, Washington Post, and Los Angeles Times.
-He’s also a longtime sports writer, covering the NFL for CBSSports.com and boxing for Forbes.
+A longtime sports writer, he's covered the NFL for CBSSports.com and boxing for Forbes.
 His work has been noted twice in the Best American Sports Writing book series.